News, outreach, and research results featured in the news

 2008, April 2: Superconductor Week prominently featured (about one page out of eight for the entire issue) our theory-experiment collaboration on novel ways to control the motion of flux quanta in superconductors ("Nonlinear Nanodevices Using Magnetic Flux Quanta", Phys.
 Rev. Lett.
 99, 207003 (2007), local PDF).

-2008: Optical Society of America (OSA) workshop on Entanglement and Quantum Decoherence (EQD).
-Nara, Japan.
-January 2008.
-F. Nori was a co-organizer and its USA-Japan liason.
+2008: Optical Society of America (OSA) workshop on Entanglement and Quantum Decoherence (EQD), in Nara, Japan, on January 2008.
+F. Nori was one of the two co-organizers and its USA-Japan liaison.
 Six collaborators presented results here. (local PDF).

 2008: The research done in the group of Prof. Nori is prominently featured in an article (published January 31, 2008) in "Il Sole 24 Ore", the most important economic/financial newspaper in Italy. (local PDF).